SimonSD1/Subdivision-algorithms-and-real-root-isolation/README.md

 # CCA-project : Subdivision algorithms and real root isolation
 Simon Sepiol-Duchemin, Joshua Setia

+## About the project
+The goal of this project is to implement a fully optimized bisection algorithm that isolates the real roots of univariate polynomials with real coefficients.
+To learn more about the conception of this algorithm, you can view the project report and presentation slides located in the folder */Reports*.

 ## Compilation and Execution
 To compile the project (from root directory) :
 ```bash